Xiangtan Hunan, China Travel Guide

 Some older streets and living quarters retain traditional Hunanese architectural styles, offering a glimpse into the past.

-One of Hunan Province's oldest Buddhist temples, dating back to the Tang Dynasty, providing insight into local Buddhist practices.
+One of Hunan Province's oldest Buddhist temples, originating in the Tang Dynasty, providing insight into local Buddhist practices.

 Dedicated to Marshal Peng Dehuai in Wushi, Xiangtan County, reveals another figure of Chinese revolutionary history.